 Disadvantages of the Hart brand

 That’s not to say Hart tools are perfect.
-There are enough disadvantages to them that I won’t be spending my own money on them.
+There are enough disadvantages to them that I won’t be spending my own money on them, at least not on a regular basis.
 I have nothing against TTI; but I can do better with TTI tools from elsewhere.
+Let’s go over the list of disadvantages so you can weigh them against your own situation.

 Hart hand tools only have a three-year warranty